1. Introduction

 strong protections against injection attacks, as architectural decisions might

 with the page.
-Sites might fall back to allowing 'unsafe-inline'
+Sites might fall back to allowing 'unsafe-inline', or simply

 Signatures might provide an option that satisfies developers' need without additionally complicating deployments.
 In short, if developers can agree with their dependencies on a (set of) signing key(s), they can encode those relatively static constraints in the page’s content security policy, and validate inlined script’s signatures against those known-good keys.
 This provides a proof of provenance for the code in question, allowing developers to ensure the integrity of their supply chain in a dynamic fashion: